coreos/docs/cluster-management/setup/cluster-discovery/index.md

 Starting a CoreOS cluster requires one of the new machines to become the first leader of the cluster.
 The initial leader is stored as metadata with the discovery URL in order to inform the other members of the new cluster.
 Let's walk through a timeline a new 3 machine CoreOS cluster discovering each other:

 1. All three machines are booted via a cloud-provider with the same cloud-config in the user-data.
 2. Machine 1 starts up first.
-It requests information about the cluster from the discovery token and submits its `peer-addr` address `10.10.10.1`.
+It requests information about the cluster from the discovery token and submits its `-initial-advertise-peer-urls` address `10.10.10.1`.
 3. No state is recorded into the discovery URL metadata, so machine 1 becomes the leader and records the state as `started`.
-4. Machine 2 boots and submits its `peer-addr` address `10.10.10.2`.
+4. Machine 2 boots and submits its `-initial-advertise-peer-urls` address `10.10.10.2`.
 It also reads back the list of existing peers (only `10.10.10.1`) and attempts to connect to the address listed.
 5. Machine 2 connects to Machine 1 and is now part of the cluster as a follower.
-6. Machine 3 boots and submits its `peer-addr` address `10.10.10.3`.
-It reads back the list of peers ( `10.10.10.1` and `10.10.10.2`) and selects one of the addresses to try first.
+6. Machine 3 boots and submits its `-initial-advertise-peer-urls` address `10.10.10.3`.
+It reads back the list of peers (`10.10.10.1` and `10.10.10.2`) and selects one of the addresses to try first.
 When it connects to a machine in the cluster, the machine is given a full list of the existing other members of the cluster.
 7. The cluster is now bootstrapped with an initial leader and two followers.

-There are two interesting things happening during this process.
+There are a few interesting things happening during this process.

 First, each machine is configured with the same discovery URL and etcd figured out what to do.
 This allows you to load the same cloud-config into an auto-scaling group and it will work whether it is the first or 30th machine in the group.

 Second, machine 3 only needed to use one of the addresses stored in the discovery URL to connect to the cluster.
 Since etcd uses the Raft consensus algorithm, existing machines in the cluster already maintain a list of healthy members in order for the algorithm to function properly.
 This list is given to the new machine and it starts normal operations with each of the other cluster members.

+Third, if you specified `?size=3` upon discovery URL creation, any other machines that join the cluster in the future will automatically start as etcd proxies.

 ## Existing Clusters